Sylvanus Nimely

-Sylvanus Nimely (born 4 September 1998) is a Liberian professional footballer who plays as a forward for Uzbekistan Super League side Neftchi Fergana.
+Sylvanus Nimely (born 4 September 1998) is a Liberian professional footballer who plays as a forward for Uzbekistan Pro League side Kokand 1912, on loan from Neftchi Fergana.

 Club career

 On 23 February 2017, he joined the Russian Premier League side FC Spartak Moscow.

 After playing for a year and a half for the second squad FC Spartak-2 Moscow, he made his debut in the Russian Premier League on 29 October 2018 in a game against FC Rubin Kazan.

 On 26 January 2021, Spartak announced that Nimely transferred to Croatian side HNK Gorica.

 In August 2021, Nimely joined Ilves in Finnish top-tier Veikkausliiga.
 Unable to make an impact, he left the club after the season and joined Croatian side NK Solin in February 2022.

 In February 2023, he signed with Surkhon Termez in Uzbekistan Super League.

 On 14 August 2024, Azerbaijan Premier League club Sumgayit announced the signing of Nimely.

 International career

 He made his international debut on 7 September 2013, coming on as a 70th-minute substitute for Samuel Thompson in a 4–1 2014 FIFA World Cup qualifying defeat to Angola at the Tundavala National Stadium in Lubango.